fkhalid/genonets/docs/source/index.rst

 .. code-block:: console

-   $ python -u -m genonets.sample.minimal --alphabet=DNA --input-file=input.csv --tau=0.35 --output-path=results --verbose
+   $ python -u -m genonets.sample.minimal --alphabet=DNA --input-file=input.csv --include-indels --tau=0.35 --output-path=results --verbose

 This creates a directory called :code:`results` in which all the result files are written.